enriquepablo/peer/doc/remote-auth.rst

 other authentication mechanism besides the standard local authentication system based on user names and passwords stored locally.

-There three other ways to handle the authentication in PEER:
+There are three other ways to handle the authentication in PEER:

 - SAML
 - Remote User